Samuel Martin | Founding Artistic Director

 Pianist Samuel Martin is a dynamic artist in demand as a partner for recital, chamber, choral, orchestral, opera, and musical theater performances.
 A Presser Scholar, and the recipient of numerous other musical honors, his stylistic versatility has resulted in concert appearances both nationally and internationally.

-The beginning of the 2018-2019 season sees Martin's return to México for Cantos para Hermanar al Mundo with mezzo-soprano Paulina Villarreal and baritone Sola Fadiran.
-Other highlights include appearances with the Cincinnati Song Initiative, as well as in numerous song recitals at Rice University's Shepherd School of Music, where he joins the music staff in August.
+The beginning of the 2018-2019 season sees Martin's return to México for Cantos para Hermanar al Mundo with mezzo-soprano Paulina Villarreal and other distinguished artists.
+Other highlights include appearances with the Cincinnati Song Initiative at Ithaca College in a week-long festival celebrating American art song, with a special focus on the vocal works of John Musto.
 In the recent past, Martin has served on the musical coaching staffs of Opera in the Heights (Houston), Cincinnati Chamber Opera, the International Performing Arts Institute (Bavaria, Germany), the Opera Company of Middlebury (VT), and the CCM Summer Opera Studio (Cincinnati).

 A strong proponent of new music, Martin has been directly involved in the premieres of works by numerous composers, including Sally Lamb McCune, Matthew Recio, R. Aaron Walters, Josh Oxford, and Christopher A. Sforza.
 In the realm of theater, he has served as music director for the premieres of two new musicals: Beautiful Dreamer: The Stephen Foster Musical by David Newman, and The Teddy Bear Awards by Peter Schmidt.
 Additionally, he had the distinct pleasure of serving as rehearsal and performance pianist for the world premiere of Dana Wilson's opera The Wolf By the Ears.